jmbealer/my-knowledge-base/linux-commands.md

 files to be added or removed from a directory. execute (x) allows for a file to be run as a process, although script file require read permission as well

+regular expressions
+basic regex characters:
+. - any one single character
+[ ] - any one specified character
+[^ ] - not the one specified character
+* - zero or more of the previous character
+^ - if first character in the pattern, then pattern must be at beginning of the line to match, otherwise just a literal ^
+$ - if last character in the pattern, then pattern must be at the end of the line to match, otherwise just a literal $ extended regex characters: